FHA Streamline Refinance Program Helping Florida Homeowners Reduce Interest Rates and Lower Mortgage Payments on Existing FHA Loans

-Finally Real help For Florida homeowners, with a FHA Mortgage Loan, is now available through the new FHA Streamline Refinance Program.

-West Palm Beach, FL -- (SBWIRE) -- 08/15/2012 -- Florida Mortgage Banker, Christian Penner 561-373-0987 has finally announced the release of the FHA Streamline Refinance program which can really help struggling local homeowners since qualifying for this program is easier than ever.
+Sarasota, FL -- (SBWIRE) -- 07/02/2013 -- Florida mortgage lender, Bob Ward recently announced the release of the FHA Streamline Refinance program which can really help struggling local homeowners since qualifying for this program is easier than ever.

-Many homeowners have become weary after years of promises that real help was on the way which would make their mortgage payments more affordable and enable them to avoid falling into foreclosure.
-However, until now initiative after initiative seemed unable to provide real assistance to property owners with FHA Home Mortgage Loans.

 HARP 2.0 delivered relief for some homeowners, but only for those with mortgages backed by Fannie Mae or Freddie Mac.